serhan-yilmaz/PrinciplesGuide/README.md

 #### Notes

 ##### Reciprocal Relations and Goodwill
+- Ally yourself with others who will engage in reciprocal behaviour in good will.
 - Prioritize forming mutually beneficial connections.
 Engage in reciprocal behavior and do favors because you care.
-  - Not because you have something in mind that you would like to request.
+  - Not because you have something in mind that you would like to receive.
-- Ally yourself with others who will engage in reciprocal behaviour in good will.
+- Accept favors proportional to what you are willing to give.
 - Exercise caution.
 If someone haven't earned your trust yet, assess the motivation behind any favors you receive.
   - Is the intention to connect, or is it to leave you indebted before making a request?
 If it seems like the latter, disengage.
 It's not worth it.
   - Is the favor big?
 Refuse, or proceed with extreme caution.
 Disengage if there are any strings attached, however small.
-	- Does the person has a history of gossip?
-Refuse, unless truly needed.
+  - Does the person has a habit of gossip?
+Refuse, unless the favor is minor or truly needed.
+      - Instead, start the reciprocal loop by offering a favor yourself, if you would like to connect.
+      - Disengage, if they don't accept any favors and are only interested in offering on their terms.
+Their interest may lie in gaining power over you rather than to connect.
 - Acknowledge that you are not obligated to fulfill a request in return for a previous favor, particularly from someone you don't trust yet.
   - You can always reciprocate later and make up for it in a way of your choosing.
 Doesn't violate loyalty.
   - A bad actor may not be happy with this.
 Not a big issue for someone whose aim is to connect.
   - However, lean towards acceptance if it's going to be a huge help to the requestor while not being a substantial cost to you.
 Assess risks and potential.
 See it as an opportunity to connect, if desirable.
 - Communicate values clearly.
 Express appreciation appropriately.
   - Don't pretend something is a huge help while it is not.
 Likewise, do not understate if something was truly helpful.
   - Do not negotiate favors.
 Only clarify the benefits and costs to you.
     - Negotiate transactions, not favors.
   - Never criticize a behavior that you would like to see repeated.
 Instead, validate and give positive feedback by expressing appreciation.
+- Address the person themself in your communications, particularly in conflicts.
-- Address the person directly.
-Do not gossip, nor bring other people in the middle of your interactions.
+  - Do not gossip, nor bring other people in the middle of your interactions.
   - Likewise, do not trust or ally with someone who engage in such behavior, unless necessary.
 - Try to leave good impressions, it makes a difference.
-  - Conversely, do not aim to impress people deliberately.
+  - However, do not aim to impress people deliberately.
+That can backfire easily.
 - Understand that [costly actions are effective signals](https://en.wikipedia.org/wiki/Costly_signaling_theory_in_evolutionary_psychology).
-  - The reason is: They are difficult to fake.
+  - They are effective because: They are difficult to fake.
 For example, carrying expensive jewelry works as a signal of wealth because not everyone can accept that cost.
   - This applies to demonstrating goodwill as well.
-Time, effort and shared history can function as big costs for this purpose.
-Similarly, the ability to handle rejections or losses gracefully can be an effective signal of goodwill.
+Time, effort and the resulting history can function as big costs for this purpose.
+Similarly, the ability to handle rejections or losses gracefully can be an effective indicator of goodwill.

+#### Cognitive Distortions
+ - Do not [jump to conclusions](https://en.wikipedia.org/wiki/Jumping_to_conclusions).
+Realize that you can't know or predict everything.
+ - Understand [black swan theory](https://en.wikipedia.org/wiki/Black_swan_theory) and recognize that unpredictable, singular events can occur.
+Avoid [black and white, "all or nothing" thinking](https://en.wikipedia.org/wiki/Splitting_(psychology)) and do not make generalized statements that are absolute.
+   - For example, all swans are white is an absolute and unprovable statement.
+But, one counter-example is enough to disprove it.

 ### 2. Happiness